 Personal Information We May Share

 We may share the personal information we collect with our affiliates and partners.
-We also may share personal information with service providers who assist us in activities such as technology or communications management or to otherwise provide a service to us.
+We also may share personal information with service providers who assist us in activities such as technology, communications management, event registration, or to otherwise provide a service to us.

 Sometimes the CF Foundation may wish to share the stories of those within our community publicly in order to help others.
 Before we share your personal information or likeness, however, for this purpose or any other purpose not described in this Privacy Statement, we will obtain your consent.

-We might share personal information if we were to sell, assign, license, or transfer all or a portion of our organization or its assets, in which case we would make commercially reasonable efforts to contractually require the recipient to treat the information in accordance with this Privacy Statement.
-We might also disclose information about you (i) if required by law, subpoena, court order, or legal process, (ii) to law enforcement or other government authorities, or (iii) if we believe disclosure is necessary or appropriate to prevent serious physical harm or in connection with an investigation of or action involving illegal or fraudulent activity or conduct that violates our Terms of Agreement.
+We might share personal information if we were to sell, assign, license, or transfer all or a portion of our organization or its assets.
+We might also disclose information about you (i) if required by law, subpoena, court order, or legal process, (ii) to law enforcement or other government authorities if legally required, or (iii) if we believe disclosure is necessary or appropriate to prevent serious physical harm or in connection with an investigation of or action involving illegal or fraudulent activity or conduct that violates our Terms of Agreement.